jalombar/starsmasher/documentation/installation.md

 ### Setup your src's Makefile. - Go there if you want to install the CPU version of the code

 Now that you SPHgrav_lib is complete (only if you are installing the GPU version of StarSmasher), go to the src folder.
-In this folder there are a ton of makefiles.
+In this folder there are a tons of makefiles.
 As before, choose the correct one for you.
 For Ubuntu users that want to install StarSmasher with OpenMPI (this is the easiest way, you can also install it with IFort) there is an already written file called "MakefileGPUubuntu", if you want to use the GPU version (recommended), and "MakefileCPUubuntu" if you want to use the CPU version (unrecommended as explained earlier).
+But keep attention!
+For users that are using a version of Ubuntu 19.04 or older, they have to use the makefile called "MakefileGPUubuntu".
+If you are using Ubuntu 20.04 or newest, you have to use the makefile called "MakefileGPUubuntu20.04", or your compilation will fail with another makefile.
-Then, if you have Ubuntu, just choose one of these two files and rename it as “Makefile”.
+Then, if you have Ubuntu, just choose one of these three files and rename it as “Makefile”.
 Be also sure that there are not other files called only “Makefile”.
 Delete the others makefiles that you don’t need if you want.
 If you are not an Ubuntu user, be sure to edit your makefile in way that it contains the installation path only for CPU/GPU and OpenMPI/IFort.
 I suggest you to follow the structure of "MakefileGPUubuntu" or "MakefileCPUubuntu" to do a clean EDIT.
 Once your Makefile is done, everything is ready.
 Open your terminal in your src folder and type:

 ```